Configuration of Oplon Secure Access

 User Group assignment summary table

-The insertion of even a single user disables the possibility for the User Group to access with any credential forcing subsequent accesses with only the credentials indicated.
+Inserting even a single user disables the possibility for the User Group to access with any credential, forcing subsequent accesses with only the indicated credentials.

-If you also want to enter a password, to ensure that the user does not need to remember it every time, just follow this guide.
+If you also want to enter a password, so that the user does not have to remember, know or enter it every time, refer to the following paragraphs.

 Password Entry for an OS Login (Host Vault)

-To assign the password to an OS Login (assigned to a User Group) of a Host, you must go in the Host Vault section via the menu
+To assign the password to an OS Login (assigned to a User Group) of a Host, you must go to the Host Vault section via the menu: PAM Management > Vault Manager > Host Vault

 Search for the corresponding resource from the search bar and click the green key button